WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 $total | Amount of players in the game.
 $living | Amount of living players.
 $phase | The current phase as a number.
+$phname | The current phase as a text.

 ## Sources